This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 The Best Shakeology Alternatives

 We settled on 10 shakes that were “comparable” to Shakeology.
-Here they are in no particular order:
+All have pretty good quality, with some better than others.
+Here are the best alternatives, in order of overall preference:

 - Ka’Chava